Prosecution of Ottoman war criminals after World War I: Collective responsibility vis a vis partition

 Beginning under the Tevfik Pasha government, many CUP leaders were arrested and sent in front of the special martial law court.
-These trials were at first supported by both anti-Unionists in Istanbul and the nationalist movement, which wished to bear less harsh peace terms from the allied powers.
-Ottoman lawmakers, including Armenians like Boshgezenian advocated for war crimes trials to avoid collective responsibility.
+These trials were at first supported by both anti-Unionists in Istanbul and the Turkish Nationalist Movement, which wished to bear less harsh peace terms from the allied powers.
+Ottoman lawmakers, including Armenians like Boshgezenian, advocated for war crimes trials to avoid collective responsibility.
 The Allies insisting war crimes and partition of the empire being unified points quickly evaporated good will among the nationalists, which accused Paris of conflating two separate questions.
-Among the effort's most ardent supporter: Damat Ferid Pasha, he rejected calls for collective responsibility, saying that "the innocent Turkish nation [was] free of the stain of injustice."
+Among the effort's most ardent supporter: Damat Ferid Pasha, rejected calls for collective responsibility, saying that "the innocent Turkish nation [was] free of the stain of injustice."
 Instead:The whole blame rested squarely on the few leaders of the CUP, who, through their alliance with Germany and their control of the army, had terrorized the rest of Turkey into submission.
 Not only had Christians been persecuted, but three million Muslims had felt the terror of the CUP as well.The principle of individual retribution over collective responsibility was something in common between Istanbul and the nationalists.
 Ferid advocated for a shallow purge: prosecute Talât, Enver, Cemal, and "a handful of secondary accomplices."
-It was this rejection of collective responsibility for war crimes which was the foundation of his argument: that the Ottoman Empire didn't deserve to be partitioned.
+Ferid wrote "There are only one or two wretches responsible for the disasters...
+The degenerates who carried them out are nothing but Bolsheviks, and thus the Turkish nation cannot be held responsible."
+It was this rejection of collective responsibility for war crimes which was the foundation of Ferid's argument: that the Ottoman Empire didn't deserve to be partitioned.
 According to Taner Akçam, partition of the Ottoman Empire as a punishment for war crimes was a primary justification among the victorious powers for realizing imperialist ambitions in the Middle East.
 Ferid Pasha's audacious rebuke of partition, and his insistence the Ottoman Empire's territory must return to status quo antebellum save for plebiscites in the Arab provinces, for this reason amazed the Big Four leaders, whom concluded the Ottoman delegation to the Paris Peace Conference was not to be taken seriously.
 Wilson later said that he "had never seen anything more stupid", with Lloyd George calling Ferid Pasha's memorandum "good jokes."
 On 25 June 1919, the Council of Ten stated the Turks as a people could not evade responsibility for "murdering Armenians without any justification", and therefore culpability befell on the whole Turkish people.
 "A nation must be judged by the Government which rules it."

+Ahmed Rıza citing the principle of executive responsibility, called for responsibility to fall upon the government.